thefalc/instabread-codelab-sample/README.md

 To create the connection:

-1. Go back to Skyflow Studio and from your vault’s schema view, click the gear icon next to the name of your vault and then click **Edit Settings**.
+1. Open Skyflow Studio to your vault’s schema view.
+Click the gear icon next to your vault name and click **Edit Settings**.
 1. Click **Connections** > **Create Connection** > **Start from scratch**.
-1. Name the connection “Moov” and provide a description if you like.
+1. Name the connection **Moov**.
+(Optional) Enter a description.
 1. Select **Outbound Connection** as the connection mode.
-1. Set the Outbound Base URL to [https://api.moov.io](https://api.moov.io)
+1. Set the Outbound Base URL to [https://api.moov.io](https://api.moov.io) and click **Continue**.
-1. Click **Continue**.

 #### Configure the Moov account route

 We need to create two routes, one for creating a Moov account and the other for passing bank account data to Moov.
 Let’s start with the Moov account.

-To create an individual account with Moov directly, an API call looks similar to the following.
+To create an individual account with Moov directly, you make an API call:
 ```javascript
 curl -X POST 'https://api.moov.io/accounts'
   -H 'Authorization: Bearer {token}' \